heolin/funcrowd-dataset/data/ebay_items_attributes/ebay_items_attributes-summary.md

 # Dataset
 ## About the data
+This dataset contains information about the products available on online eCommerce platform eBay.
+Dataset contains information about the title, categories and an example image of the product, one sentence extracted from the title or the description of the product, as well as information about item attributes that can be found in this sentence.
+Item attributes are information that describe specific features of the product: such as product brand or the color.

+## Reference annotations
+The reference annotations in this dataset were based on the information aquired directly from the eBay API.
+However, the quality of the annotations is not perfect, because usually the sellers, who list the item do not put all the information about the product.

 ## Preprocessing
 1. Filtered out all the rows that did not contain any named entity tags